Ouphix/synchro-psychotherapies/steps2.md

 If we plot (in histograms and box plots) this raw data, we notice that the distribution is not normal at all.
 Very small motion history values are over represented and bigger motion history are much more rare with a very long tail.
 Consequently, it is difficult to compare two distributions from two different subject.
 To normalize the distribution to compare the motion distribution of several subjects and compute synchrony scores on it, we made the natural logarithm.

-Unfortunately, several values equal to 0 can't be loged.
+Unfortunately, several values equal to 0 and the log function can not be applied.
 They generate a -Inf value.
 If these values are set to NA, we lose the information of no movement at all.
 If we give a arbitrary value to this data by shifting the discribution by a very small value (eg. the half first value after 0), they are over represented) like in figure 2.

 | Raw Motion history                       | Natural Log Motion history               |
 | ---------------------------------------- | ---------------------------------------- |